Leeds Beckett University is committed to gender equality and has been a member of the Athena SWAN charter for gender

 Shared Parental Leave

 The purpose of shared parental leave is to enable parents to share maternity or adoption leave in the year after their child’s birth or placement for adoption, giving families more choice and flexibility over their childcare.
 Parents can choose to take shared parental leave separately or at the same time and the leave can be taken as one continuous period, or may be taken in smaller blocks of leave, interspersed with time at work.
-Employees who meet the eligibility criteria are entitled to occupational shared parental pay.
+Colleagues who meet the eligibility criteria are entitled to occupational shared parental pay.
 For further information, please refer to our HR Policies and Procedures A-Z.

-Eligible employees may take up to a maximum of two weeks paternity/partner leave with full pay.
+Eligible colleagues may take up to a maximum of two weeks paternity/partner leave with full pay.
 For further information, please refer to our Paternity/Partner Leave Policy.

 Time off for Public Duties and Special Leave

 There is provision to request paid time off for a range of public duties and special circumstances including dependants leave.

-Our Flexible Working policy sets out employees’ statutory rights in relation to requesting flexible working.
-Flexible working describes a type of working arrangement which gives some degree of flexibility on how long, where and when employees work.
+Our Flexible Working policy sets out colleagues’ statutory rights in relation to requesting flexible working.
+Flexible working describes a type of working arrangement which gives some degree of flexibility on how long, where and when colleagues work.
 The flexibility can be in terms of working time, working location or the pattern of working.
 For further information, please refer to our Flexible Working Policy.

-Our Childcare Voucher scheme is available to employees.
+Our Childcare Voucher scheme is available to colleagues.
 Childcare vouchers are a government initiative to help working parents pay for registered childcare.
 The vouchers are taken from your salary before your tax and National Insurance deductions, therefore offering a financial saving.

 For further information, please refer to our Childcare Vouchers webpage.

 Advance HE has published a report tracking the careers and aspirations of women working in higher education which reveals important evidence of the appetite for leadership and support available to women in the sector.

 Using data from over 1,500 women from across the UK and Ireland, the report offers an unparalleled opportunity to understand perceptions and lived experience of leadership for women in the sector.